NVIDIA/VTK-m-graph/README.md

 VTK-m and ANARI-SDK can be found via placing their installation locations on `CMAKE_PREFIX_PATH`.

-The single `libvtkm_graph` will install to `${CMAKE_INSTALL_PREFIX}/lib`, and is usable with any VTKm/ANARI app if either it is installed to the same location as the ANARI-SDK or `libvtkm_graph` is placed on `LD_LIBRARY_PATH` respectively.
+The single `libviskores_graph` will install to `${CMAKE_INSTALL_PREFIX}/lib`, and is usable with any Viskores/ANARI app if either it is installed to the same location as the ANARI-SDK or `libviskores_graph` is placed on `LD_LIBRARY_PATH` respectively.

-VTKm-GRAPH is currently only tested on Linux, but Windows support is planned.
+Viskores-GRAPH is currently only tested on Linux, but Windows support is planned.

 ### Using the superbuild

-You can build ANARI-SDK, VTK-m, and VTKm-GRAPH all in a single build directory using the superbuild found in `scripts/superbuild`.
+You can build ANARI-SDK, VTK-m, and Viskores-GRAPH all in a single build directory using the superbuild found in `scripts/superbuild`.
 Simply run a standard CMake config + build using that CMakeLists.txt and all three projects will be installed to `CMAKE_INSTALL_PREFIX`.
-Note that the superbuild is a separate entity to building VTKm-GRAPH by hand using the CMakeLists.txt found in the root source directory.
+Note that the superbuild is a separate entity to building Viskores-GRAPH by hand using the CMakeLists.txt found in the root source directory.

-## Using VTKm-GRAPH from an install with CMake
+## Using Viskores-GRAPH from an install with CMake

-VTKm-GRAPH installs exports a CMake target for the main library:
+Viskores-GRAPH installs exports a CMake target for the main library:
-`vtkm_graph::vtkm_graph`.
-This target is found with CMake via `find_package(vtkm_graph)` in the downstream project.
+`viskores_graph::viskores_graph`.
+This target is found with CMake via `find_package(viskores_graph)` in the downstream project.

 When the package is found, it will look for VTK-m + ANARI to ensure those dependencies are present.
-Use `CMAKE_PREFIX_PATH` to point them just like when building VTKm-GRAPH itself.
+Use `CMAKE_PREFIX_PATH` to point them just like when building Viskores-GRAPH itself.